 - Efforts to understand links between human and animal health and welfare

 Jane’s Trust will not support:

 - Direct loans to charitable organizations;

 Please note: Jane’s Trust will normally not support public entities, such as municipalities, municipal departments, or public schools directly, but will entertain applications from tax-exempt fiscal sponsors or partners for collaborative projects with municipalities or schools (described above).
 This limitation does not apply to public colleges and universities.

 1. Concept Papers

 As mentioned above, there is a two step process for application to the Trust.
-All applicants interested in funding should first submit a concept paper using the Jane’s Trust APPLICATION FORM to determine eligibility and fit with the Trust’s current priorities.
-This Application Form may be submitted at any time, but must be received by the following dates in order to be considered by the Trustees at their next regular meeting:
+All applicants interested in funding should first carefully read these guidelines and accompanying Frequently Asked Questions document to determine eligibility and fit with the Trust’s current priorities.
+Please complete the online concept paper application, which may be submitted at any time, but must be received by the following dates in order to be considered by the Trustees at their next regular meeting: